Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 # JavaScript engines

-In the previous chapter we spoke mostly of `Node`, it's `C++` core, and how this enables the extension of `JavaScripts` functionality.
-We know that `Node` uses the `V8` engine, and we know that there are many `JavaScript` engines, but what exactly is an engine? well, much like everything else, `JavaScript` engines are simply programs whose responsibility is to execute `JavaScript` code, the most popular `JavaScript` engine being the `V8` engine.
-We know that this particular engine powers not only server-side applications outside of the browser via and embedded version of it within `Node`, but also in the `chrome` browser.
-But... what if you didn't use `chrome`? currently, the most popular browsers on the market are `chrome`, `brave`, `safari`, `edge`, and `firefox`, do all of these run the `v8` engine? the short answer is no.
+In the previous chapter we spoke mostly of `Node`, it's `C++` core, and how this enables the extension of `JavaScript`s functionality.
+We know that `Node` uses the `V8` engine, and we know that there are many `JavaScript` engines, but what exactly is an engine? well, much like everything else, `JavaScript` engines are simply programs whose responsibility is to execute `JavaScript` code, the most popular of which is the `V8` engine.
+We know that this particular engine powers not only server-side applications outside of the browser via an embedded version of `V8` within `Node`, but also within the `chrome` browser itself.
+This posits a new question: what if you didn't use `chrome`? currently, the most popular browsers on the market are `chrome`, `brave`, `safari`, `edge`, and `firefox`, do all of these run the `v8` engine? the short answer is no.

-Generally, a `JavaScript` engine utilises the pipeline pattern, We begin with the JS code being passed to the `parser`, the `parser` divides the code into multiple tokens, this is converted into an `abstract syntax tree` (a tree-like structure that represents functions, conditionals, scopes, etc...).
-The `abstract syntax tree` is  then passed to the interpreter which converts the code into `bytecode`.
-Concurrently (at the same time) the engine is actually running the `JavaScript` code, `bytecode` is used by optimising the compiler along with profiling data, optimisation of the compiler makes certain assumptions based on profiling data and produces highly optimised machine code.
-Occasionally the optimisation assumption will be incorrect, at this point the previous version is invoked by the "deoptimise" phase, usually, engines will optimise hot functions and use inline caching techniques to optimise code.
+Generally, `JavaScript` engines utilise the pipeline pattern.
+We begin with our JS code being passed to the `parser`, which then divides the code into multiple tokens.
+The generated tokens are further converted into an `Abstract Syntax Tree (AST)`.
+This is a tree-like structure that represents functions, conditionals, scopes, etc...
+The `AST` is  then passed to the `interpreter` which converts the `AST` representation into `bytecode`.
+Concurrently, the engine is actually running the `JavaScript` code, `bytecode` is used by optimising the compiler along with profiling data, optimisation of the compiler makes certain assumptions based on profiling data and produces highly optimised machine code.
+Occasionally the optimisation assumption will be incorrect, at this point the previous version is invoked by the `Deoptimise` phase.
+Usually, an engine will optimise hot functions and use inline caching techniques to achieve an optimal version of our code output.

 <br />